Psykkana/Project-Shirayuki/README.md

 6. Movement with keyboard input (W, A, S, D)
 7. User direction with keyboard input (I, J, K, L) and visual representation
 8. Amenity interaction with E (opens new windows that are click-based)
+9. Image assets for each product type (based on serial ID)
-9. Receipt printing upon checkout (includes total price, product serialID, etc.)
+10. Receipt printing upon checkout (includes total price, product serialID, etc.)
-10. Background music, once you get past the start menu (Toggle with M)
+11. Background music, once you get past the start menu (Toggle with M)
-11. A controls tab (press C to show)
+12. A controls tab (press C to show)
-12. Background drawing system
+13. Background drawing system
-13. Smooth Rendering / Animation Sync
+14. Smooth Rendering / Animation Sync

 ---